 Rights Respecting school

 At Maypole Primary School, we are on a journey to becoming a UNICEF rights respecting school.
-In July 2022, we received the brilliant news that we have been awarded our Bronze award to show that we are a rights committed school.
-We are proud of this achievement and now we are working towards achieving our silver award.
+In July 2023, we received the brilliant news that we have been awarded our Silver award to show that we are a rights committed school.
+We are proud of this achievement and now we are working towards achieving our Gold award.

 Through our engaging and creative curriculum, as well as assemblies and themed days, we learn about their rights as stated in the UN Convention on the Rights of a Child.
 As a school, we aim to provide opportunities for children to exercise their rights and to be global citizens who campaign on issues that are important to them.
 We aim for our children to be inspired and encouraged to become change-makers who feel passionate about campaigning and raising awareness of global and local issues.

 As a school, we have decided on seven key rights that are central to all that we do:

 Article 2 (Non-discrimination) All children have rights regardless of ethnicity, race, religion, language, abilities or any other status.
 They should be protected from discrimination.

 Article 12 (Respect for the views of the child) The right to express views and to have them taken seriously.

 Article 14 (freedom of thought, belief and religion) The right to think and believe what you choose and to follow your own religion.